Research Nurse 1

 - Assist sponsor investigator research with Investigational New Drug/Investigational Device Exemption applications.

-Experience working with oncology clinical research studies.
+Experience working in pediatric oncology and or oncology clinical research studies.
 Society of Clinical Research Associates or Association of Clinical Research Professionals certification.

 EDUCATION & EXPERIENCE (REQUIRED):